theobald-software/theobald-software.github.io/_includes/_content/en/odp/odp-settings-parameters.md

 You can assign one of the following data types to a parameter.
 The data types can but don't need to correlate to SAP data types.
 - String: This data type can be used for any type of SAP selection field.
 - Integer: This data type can be used for numeric SAP selection fields.
-- Flag: This data type can only be used for SAP selection fields, which require an 'X'&nbsp;(true) or an ''&nbsp;(false) as input value.
+- Flag: This data type can only be used for SAP selection fields, which require an 'X'&nbsp;(true) or a blank ''&nbsp;(false) as input value.
 <br>

 If you have defined parameters, icons appear next to the *Low* and *High* input fields.